kreyzeguillian/Programming-Assigments/PA-3/readme.md

 # Loads the .csv file into a data frame named 'cars'
 cars = pd.read_csv('cars.csv')
 ```
-- The pandas library is imported as `pd` and the `cars.csv` file that contains the dataframe is stored to variable `cars`.
+- The pandas library is imported as `pd` and the `cars.csv` file that contains the dataframe is loaded and stored to variable `cars`.

 **Cell 2**:
 ```